 I will admit that I haven’t provided much by way of a positive conception of borderline states of consciousness, apart from gesturing toward clear cases of consciousness and clear cases of nonconsciousness and saying that there is good reason to accept a gray area between.
 If the situation were different in one of two ways, I could do more.

 Second, if borderline consciousness were common enough and important enough in human life, we might grow accustomed to the idea and even develop an ordinary language term for it.
 We might say, “ah yes, one of those mizzy states, in the intermediate zone between consciousness and nonconsciousness.”
 But we have no need for such a folk concept.
-We care little about and needn’t track borderline cases, whether in transition between dreamless sleep and dreams, dreaming sleep and waking, or in and out of anesthesia or other forms of nonconsciousness.
+We care little about and needn’t track borderline cases, whether in transition between dreamless sleep and dreams, dreamless sleep and waking, or in and out of anesthesia or other forms of nonconsciousness.
 For everyday purposes, we can afford to be loose in our thinking about the twilight zone.
 The same goes for development and phylogeny.
 We assume that infants are determinately conscious from birth, so any developmental borderline consciousness is fetal.
 Nonhuman animals we can adequately enough imagine as either determinately conscious or as nonconscious machines.
-There has never been serious linguistic pressure toward an accurate heterophenomenology of fetuses and nonhuman animals, much less a heterophenomenology with a dedicated label for the in-between conditions.
+There has never been serious linguistic pressure toward accurate phenomenological representation of fetuses and nonhuman animals.

 I don’t blame the reader who wants more.
 But from the fact that I cannot seize the culprit and display their physiognomy it does not follow that the jewels were stolen by no one.